AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

 \subsection{AdaPool: Adaptive exponential pooling}

-Finally, we propose an adaptive combination of the previous two smooth approximation-based pooling methods.
-Based on their properties, either \textit{e}MPool or \textit{e}DSCWPool demonstrates improvements on effectively preserving feature details.
-From Figure~\ref{fig:adapool_detail}, neither of the two methods can be considered as generally superior than the other.
-Based on this observation, and in line with Lee \textit{et al.}'s introduction of Avg/MaxPooling fusion strategies \cite{lee2016generalizing}, we use a trainable parameter $\beta$ to create a combined volume of both smooth approximated average and smooth approximated maximum.
-Here, $\beta$ is used to learn the proportion that will be used from each of the two methods.
-Introducing $\beta$ as part of the network training process has the advantage of creating a generalized pooling strategy that relies on the combination of the properties of both \textit{e}MPool and \textit{e}DSCWPool.
-We formulate the method as a weighted combination of the downsampled smooth approximated average ($\underset{eDSC}{\widetilde{\mathbf{a}}}$) and the smooth approximated maximum ($\underset{em}{\widetilde{\mathbf{a}}}$):
+Based on their properties, \textit{e}DSCWPool uses the similarity of vectors $\mathbf{a}_{i}$ within the kernel region $\mathbf{R}$ to the mean activation $\overline{\mathbf{a}}$. \textit{e}MPool, however, uses the vectors in proportion to their values, with higher-valued activations being weighted more.
+From Figure~\ref{fig:adapool_detail}, neither of the two methods can be considered superior to the other.
+However, their properties can be complementary to discover the most informative features within the kernel region.
+With this observation, and in line with Lee \textit{et al.}'s introduction of average and maximum pooling fusion strategies \cite{lee2016generalizing}, we use a trainable weight mask $\boldsymbol\beta$ to create a combined volume of both smooth approximated average and smooth approximated maximum.
+Here, $\boldsymbol\beta$ is used to learn the proportion that will be used from each of the two methods within each kernel region $\mathbf{R}$.
+Introducing $\boldsymbol\beta$ as part of the network training process has the advantage of creating a generalized pooling strategy that relies on the combination of the properties of both \textit{e}MPool and \textit{e}DSCWPool.
+We formulate the method as a regionally-learned combination of the downsampled smooth approximated average ($\underset{eDSC}{\widetilde{\mathbf{a}}}$) and the smooth approximated maximum ($\underset{eM}{\widetilde{\mathbf{a}}}$):